Classification of Multiwavelength Transients with Machine Learning: Conclusions

 \section{Conclusions}

-We have presented a general \ml{formalism} for multiwavelength transient classification with machine learning.
-We outlined the different approaches that can be taken to include data from multiple telescopes, as well as additional information such as source location.
+We have presented a general \ksr{approach} for multiwavelength transient classification with machine learning. \mln{We have outlined multiple ways to include data from different} telescopes, as well as additional information such as source location.

-Extending \cite{Lochner:2016}, we developed a machine learning pipeline for classifying radio transients, and illustrated how to include contextual information (such as whether or not the source is in the Galactic plane) and simultaneous observations from an optical telescope.
+Extending \cite{Lochner:2016}, we developed a machine learning pipeline for classifying radio transients.
+We have illustrated how to include contextual information (such as whether or not the source is in the Galactic plane) and simultaneous observations from an optical telescope. \ksr{ This is, to our knowledge, the first case of applying a machine learning formalism for radio transient classification with real data. \mln{While our sample size is unfortunately only 82 light curves, we have rigorously investigated the effect of this and} have showcased a new data augmentation technique (based on \cite{trotta:2018, 2016:Cui}, specifically to address, in a statistically rigorous way, the otherwise perennial issue of a small sample size.}

 We tested our pipeline using existing radio transient light curves gathered from literature.
-Because these light curves were few in number, we artificially augmented the dataset using Gaussian processes.
-Features were extracted from this augmented dataset using a wavelet decomposition, followed by dimensionality reduction.
-We found that the wavelet features have much higher performance than a simpler set of features based on the change in flux of the light curve over different time periods.
+Because these light curves were few in number, we artificially augmented the dataset using Gaussian processes. \mln{Using Gaussian processes as an interpolation and augmentation technique allowed us to split up long light curves into smaller 8-hour examples for training, balance the classes and introduce a small amount of additional variation statistically consistent with the original data (see Appendix \ref{app:aug} for more details).} Features were extracted from this augmented dataset using a wavelet decomposition, followed by dimensionality reduction.
+We found that the wavelet features have much higher performance than a simpler set of features based on the change in flux of the light curve over different time periods \mln{(see Appendix \ref{sec:simple_res} for further details)}.

+\ksnn{We have shown that the classification accuracy increases for some classes when contextual information is included as an additional feature.
+The improvement is particularly noticeable for novae, objects typically found within the galactic plane, which are otherwise confused with GRBs and SNe. }

-If the \ksn{training data are representative of the test data}, the performance of the algorithm is excellent, achieving an average accuracy of 97.4\%.
+If the \ksn{training data are representative of the test data}, the performance of the algorithm is excellent, achieving an average accuracy of \ksnn{97\%}.
 However, because our training set is so small, it is highly likely that sources observed by new telescopes such as MeerKAT would not be similar to anything in the training set.